Email Leslie

 Hunter Model - A highly structured format for plans devised using the classic, repetitive lesson model developed by the late Madeline Hunter.

 Multiple Intelligences - MI plans utilize, or are based on, those intelligences described in the work of Howard Gardner.
+Some plans include all 8 identified intelligences, others only a selected view.

 Problem Solving Model - These plans reflect general rules for developing skills used in solving problems.
 In this process the teacher develops a problem; carefully accesses skills needed to solve the problem; and creates conditions and/or parameters that act as guidelines for products or solutions.
 These same conditions and parameters also serve as evaluation and assessment criteria.